 Vibrant characters, finely-observed social backdrops and universal themes of love, friendship and survival ...
 The Privileged is well-written, thoughtful commercial fiction that tells a compelling story ...
 A Circle of Friends for the 21st century - Irish Times

 Emily Hourican is a journalist and author.
 She has written features for the Sunday Independent for ten years, as well as Image magazine, Conde Nast Traveler and Woman and Home.
 She was also editor of The Dubliner Magazine.

 Emily's first book, a memoir titled How To (Really) Be A Mother was published in 2013.
-She is also the author of novels The Privileged and White Villa.
+She is also the author of novels The Privileged, White Villa and The Blamed.